DanPearce/CI_PP4_TheForum/README.md

 ### Deployment to Heroku Use of Elephant SQL
 The following steps were actioned to host the site on Heroku with a live database:
-1. Create an [ElepahntSQL](https://www.elephantsql.com) Account, and select the Tiny Turtle option in order to use a free account.
+1. Create an [ElepahntSQL](https://www.elephantsql.com) account and select the Tiny Turtle option in order to use a free account.
 2. Create a new instance, and name this as you wish - I chose the project name.
 3. Under the details, make note of the URL and keep this to one side.